MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/wat.md

 'NaNNaNNaNNaNNaNNaNNaNNaNNaNNaNNaNNaNNaNNaNNaN Batman'
 ```

-There is no `sum` function.
-You have to implement your own using `.reduce` method on an array.

-If you try and add to arrays, you get a string.
+If you try to add two arrays, you will a string, which is unexpected.

 ```javascript
 > [1, 2] + [3]
 '1,23'
 ```

-So you need to use `[].concat`.
+So you need to use `[].concat` to join them.

 ```javascript
 > [1, 2].concat([3])